PowerAuth Command-Line Tool Usage

 --scope "application"

-Uses the encrypt method to encrypt data in request.json file using ECIES encryption.
-The encryption uses application scope, you can use the activation option to switch to activation scope.
-The encrypted data is sent to specified endpoint URL.
-The endpoint which receives encrypted data needs to decrypt the data and return encrypted response back to the client.
-The cmd line tool receives the encrypted response from server, decrypts it and prints it into the command line.
+The encrypted data is sent to a specified endpoint URL.
+The base URL is used for PowerAuth Standard RESTful API requests, e.g., to request temporary encryption keys.
+The endpoint which receives encrypted data needs to decrypt the data and return an encrypted response back to the client.
+The cmd line tool receives the encrypted response from the server, decrypts it and prints it into the command line.

-Send Signed and Encrypted Data to Server
+Send Authenticated and Encrypted Data to Server

 java -jar powerauth-java-cmd.jar \

---url "http://localhost:8080/enrollment-server/exchange/v3/signed" \
+--url "http://localhost:8080/enrollment-server/exchange/v4/signed" \

 --status-file "pa_status.json" \